 I think there is something wrong with my heart, my hands, my lymphatic drainage system, and my head.
 There is something wrong in my head.
 I can never be sure about what part of me is bad, and doctors offer no assurance.
 I do, however, hold little respect for medicine or the doctors who practice it.
 I sat beside premed students in biology lectures long enough to know that they would never know more than I do, or care any more than I could.

 I am forever superstitious about my body.
-There are days I swear I can hear the poison threading itself through my veins as I stifle the urge to pull at my skin and peel back the layer of the flesh that has been growing on top of my bones for decades.
-On other days I check my chest, my tongue and my eyes, just to verify that my demise wouldn’t arrive unexpectedly and interrupt my worrying.
+There are days I swear I can hear the poison threading itself through my veins as I stifle the urge to pull at my skin and peel back the layer of flesh that has been growing on top of my bones for decades.
+On other days, I check my chest, my tongue and my eyes, just to verify that my demise wouldn’t arrive unexpectedly and interrupt my worrying.

-Of course, I still ask for second opinions, however, I quickly discovered that sharing my fear isn’t always met with understanding.
-Some misinterpret my apprehension for neuropathy, others, offer well-intentioned words of comfort.
+Of course, I still ask for second opinions; however, I quickly discovered that sharing my fear isn’t always met with understanding.
+Some misinterpret my apprehension for neuropathy; others offer well-intentioned words of comfort.
 But, for most, it was just who I was.
-To my mother, I am not sick, just an evil wretched woman who was once her daughter.
-To the men I became acquainted with, I am a woman and that’s all they could prescribe to my existence.
+To my mother, I am not sick, just an evil, wretched woman who was once her daughter.
+To the men I became acquainted with, I am a woman, and that’s all they could prescribe to my existence.

-I swear to them all, that I should be dead by now.
+I swear to them all that I should be dead by now.
 Perhaps this is God’s idea of a good joke, a prank he played bringing me into existence.
 Perhaps I was born with the pain imprinted onto me, or maybe I grew tired of swallowing the pain of my mother.
 But blaming my mother for my body’s shortcomings has grown tired and old.

 This is also the night I doubted God.
 I had never grown up in a religious family, but at some point, I wish I had.
-I liked the idea of a heaven and prayers, like a fairy godmother but with more fine print.
+I liked the idea of a heaven and prayers, like a fairy godmother, but with more fine print.
 Sometimes I would pretend to pray, fake it until he believed me and granted my dog immortality.
 It never happened.
 My childhood dog died at 13 and a half.

-My mortality became a haunting whisper in every silence .
+My mortality became a haunting whisper in every silence.
 An uninvited guest that lingers in the back of my mind, prodding me to entertain them at all the wrong moments.
 Sometimes I stare at my reflection long enough and wonder if I could think away the fragile line that separates me from eternity, wondering if the weight of mortality is heavy enough to keep me alive.
 I’m tired of the hatred of my skin and counting the breaths until the next is accompanied by my last.
 I wish I could say I had grown resilient through my constant worry.

 I had every intention of being dead long ago.
 Waiting for moments to pass before I could say I lived enough.
 I never got there, and I fear I never will.
 I feel an obligation to tell you that I will not survive this lifetime, nor will you or anyone else who has ever loved me.
 A servant strung to the cross of the bitterness of the very thing that ties me to the rest of humanity, I want nothing now but survival.